 Temporary Assistance for Needy Families Employment.
-For net increases in employment, a credit for each newly created position of 25% of the taxable wages paid in the first year of employment, 33% in the second year of continuous employment, and 50% in the third year, not to exceed \$500, \$1,000, and \$1,500 respectively [A.R.S. § 43-1175].
+A credit that is allowed for net increases in qualified employment of recipients of temporary assistance for needy families (TANF) residing in Arizona.
+The credit is in lieu of any wage expense deduction taken for tax purposes.
+The credit is 25% of the taxable wages paid in the first year of employment for each newly created position, 33% in the second year of continuous employment, and 50% in the third year, not to exceed \$500, \$1,000, and \$1,500 respectively [A.R.S. § 43-1175].